YingjieQiao/Mine-Sweeping-Game/README.md

 clicking problem that takes me 2 days: https://stackoverflow.com/questions/45934429/bind-a-function-to-multiple-dynamically-created-buttons-in-kivy

+screen switch by calling it outside the class: https://stackoverflow.com/questions/61211225/switching-screens-using-kivy-attributeerror-nonetype-object-has-no-attribute/61213984?noredirect=1#comment108308582_61213984

 (thanks to open source community omg)

 (when u run into a problem, GOOGLE first)